 Find out about local programming on the Pulaski County Master Gardeners website:

 3. Complete the Extension Master Gardener core training

-Courses are taught by Missouri University faculty, local experts & MU Extension educators
+Courses are taught by University of Missouri faculty, local experts & MU Extension educators.

 4. Volunteer in your community

-Complete the 30-hour internship by December 31 of the following year.
-Volunteer on projects and at events to teach plants in the community.
+Complete the 30-hour internship by December 31st of the following year.
+Volunteer on projects and at events to teach about plants in the community.